Magic Steady State Production: Non-Hermitian, Dissipative, and Stochastic Pathways: Conclusions

+\emph{Note added:} After completion of this work, we became aware of the related articles studying magic in non-Hermitian contexts \cite{Karmakar:2025jmg, tirrito2025magicphasetransitionsmonitored}, however, they focus on complementary issues to the ones discussed here, namely: a novel protocol to engineer NH Hamiltonians with applications to magic state distillation and magic phase transitions of monitored fermions, where the NH Hamiltonian arises in the no-click limit.

-\emph{Acknowledgments}--- We thank Aritra Kundu and Komal Kumari for insightful dicussions on the single trajectory simulations.
+\emph{Acknowledgments}--- We thank Aritra Kundu, Komal Kumari, Myungshik Kim, Pablo Sala, Aashish Clerk, Poetri Sonya Tarabunga and Peter Rabl for insightful discussions.
 This research was partly funded by the Luxembourg National Research Fund (FNR, Attract grant QOMPET 15382998).
-The authors acknowledge funding via the FNR-CORE Grant ``BroadApp'' (C20/MS/14769845) and ERC-AdG Grant ``FITMOL'' (No. 1110643).
+The authors acknowledge funding via the FNR-CORE Grant ``BroadApp'' (C20/MS/ 14769845) and ERC-AdG Grant ``FITMOL'' (No. 1110643).
+P.M.A. also acknowledges funding from the Swiss National Science Foundation (Project No. CRSII 222812/1).
+This research is part of the Munich Quantum Valley initiative, which is supported by the Bavarian state government with funds from the Hightech Agenda Bayern Plus.

 \emph{Code and Data Availability}: The reader will find an open-source Python and Mathematica code to reproduce the results of this paper at \esrgithub.